Blog

 Cost

-In general, the cost of gynecomastia at the CREO Clinic starts at £6,900.
-The exact cost is dependent on the type of anaesthetic used and whether the plastic surgeon uses skin tightening or liposuction.
+The cost of gynecomastia at the CREO Clinic starts at £6,900.
+The exact cost depends on the type of anaesthetic used and whether Dr. Tillo combines your reduction with skin tightening or liposuction.

-As gynecomastia surgery is a personalised cosmetic procedure, patients will receive a full cost breakdown following a 1-to-1 consultation with our body contouring surgeon, Dr Omar Tillo.
-During this, he will be able to explain the exact surgical techniques needed to achieve your desired result.
+At the CREO Clinic, patients will receive a full cost breakdown following a one-to-one consultation with Dr. Tillo.
+During this consultation, he will discuss the best treatment paths and talk you through the surgical techniques needed to achieve your desired outcomes.

 Procedure

-In general, after the preferred anaesthetic is administered, the surgeon will make an incision around the nipple area.
-The exact size and location of these incisions are dependent on several factors, including the amount of excess tissue.
-After the surplus glandular tissue and skin are removed, the remaining skin is tightened while stitching the incision sites.
+After anaesthetic is administered, Dr. Tillo will make an incision around the nipple area.
+The exact size and location of these incisions are dependent on various factors, such as the amount of excess tissue that needs to be excised.
+After the surplus glandular tissue and skin are removed, the incision is closed with dissolvable sutures.

 Recovery

-Patients may immediately notice side effects such as swelling, soreness, and bruising in the chest area, which typically dissipates over the first few days after male breast reduction surgery.
-Patients are generally able to resume most daily activities 1-2 weeks after surgery but are advised to wait up to six weeks before engaging in any strenuous exercise.
+Immediately after surgery, patients may notice some swelling, soreness, and bruising in the chest area – this typically dissipates over the first few days after surgery.
+Patients are generally able to resume most daily activities and return to work from 1-2 weeks after surgery, but should wait up to six weeks before engaging in any strenuous exercise.

 Results

-Patients will immediately notice their flatter and more sculpted chest area.
-However, patients will not be able to see the full effect of their plastic surgery until swelling completely dissipates, which can take up to six months.
-After this, patients will be able to enjoy the improved aesthetic of a more contoured and defined chest.
+Patients will notice straight away that they have a flatter and more sculpted chest post-surgery.
+However, they will not be able to see the full effect of the procedure until swelling completely dissipates, which can take up to six months.
+After this, patients can enjoy the improved aesthetic of a chest that has greater contour and definition.

 What Causes Gynecomastia

-There are several factors that can contribute to breast tissue growth in men.
-In general, gynecomastia is caused by an imbalance of the sex hormones oestrogen and testosterone.
-When the female sex hormone, oestrogen, is in higher levels than normal in men, it can cause the overdevelopment of breast tissue.
-This can be caused by a plethora of factors:
+There are several factors that can contribute to the development of excess breast tissue in men.
+In general, gynecomastia is caused by the female sex hormone, oestrogen, rising to higher levels than is normal in men, causing the overdevelopment of breast tissue.
+This imbalance can be the result of multiple contributing factors:

 Age

 Men can experience gynecomastia at various stages of their life.
-It’s common for male infants to be born with excess breast tissue due to the effects of their mother’s oestrogen.
-However, this typically subsides two to three weeks after birth.
+It’s common for male infants to be born with excess breast tissue due to the effects of their mother’s oestrogen, but this typically subsides two to three weeks after birth.

-As the hormone levels fluctuate during puberty, it is relatively common for teenage boys to develop gynecomastia.
-In most cases, this usually goes away naturally, as hormones stabilise, without the need for treatment, within six months to two years.
+As previously described, it is relatively common for teenage boys to develop gynecomastia.
+In most cases, this goes away naturally as their hormones stabilise — this usually takes between six months and two years.

-Older men can also experience gynecomastia as testosterone levels decrease naturally.
-In addition, older men often have excess fat, which can trigger a further imbalance of hormones.
+Older men can also experience gynecomastia as testosterone levels decrease over time.
+There is also a tendency for older men to have more body fat, which can trigger a further imbalance of hormones.

 Medications and Supplements

 Various medications that interfere with hormone levels can result in the development of excess breast tissue.
-These include anti-ulcer drugs and medications used to treat heart disease.
-Furthermore, illegal drugs such as cannabis and anabolic steroids can lead to a hormonal imbalance resulting in gynecomastia.
+These include anti-ulcer drugs, steroids and medications used to treat heart disease.
+Illegal drugs such as cannabis and anabolic steroids can also lead to hormonal imbalance resulting in gynecomastia.

 Health Conditions